Chapter Notes

 Beams in Bridges and Buildings

 Beams are designed to support loads without bending too much or breaking.
-The amount a beam sags (δ) when loaded at the center is given by:
+The amount a beam sags (δ\delta) when loaded at the center is given by: δ=Wl34bd3Y\delta = \frac{W l^3}{4 b d^3 Y} where ll is the length, bb is the breadth, dd is the depth, and YY is the Young's modulus.
+To reduce bending:

-- Make the beam shorter (l).
+• Make the beam shorter (ll).

 However, a very deep, thin beam can bend sideways, a phenomenon called buckling.
 To prevent this while keeping the beam strong and lightweight, a compromise is the I-shaped cross-section.
 This shape has a large depth to prevent sagging and wide surfaces to prevent buckling, all while using less material than a solid rectangular beam.